https://invisible-island.net/ncurses/man/

 RETURN VALUE

-These functions return the count of characters copied from win to str,
+These functions return the count of characters copied from win to str

-or ERR upon failure.
+(not including the null terminator), or ERR upon failure.

-In ncurses, these functions return ERR if
+In ncurses, these functions fail if

 o the curses screen has not been initialized,